pololu/high-power-stepper-driver-arduino/README.md

 ## Version history

+* 1.1.1 (2024-12-09): Fix the `setCurrentMilliamps36v8` function, which was
+  setting current limits 2x higher than intended.
 * 1.1.0 (2024-12-06): Added support for the [Pololu High-Power Stepper Motor Driver 36v8][hpsd-36v8].
 * 1.0.0 (2019-06-04): Original release.